c Kellar Media Career Academy

 Woody Allen of Allen Financial Services commented, A mark of his greatness is the number of people who have better lives because of him; an even greater mark is that, oftimes, the recipient of his generosity never knew that it was Art who provided it."

 If there ever was a real gentleman, a person who said 'I'll do this' and who always did it, it was Art Kellar.
 He was a man among men, if I might use that old cliche.
-I was so enthused when I heard the idea of this institute that I wanted to do anything that we could possibly do to make it successful, because anything that Art Kellar had his hands on was always done to perfection.
+I was so enthused when I heard the idea of this academy that I wanted to do anything that we could possibly do to make it successful, because anything that Art Kellar had his hands on was always done to perfection.

 George Beasley - Founder - and former Chairman and CEO - Beasley Broadcast Group